wavefrontHQ/docs/pages/doc/wavefront_api.md

 summary: Learn about the REST API for managing Wavefront.
 ---

-Wavefront supports a [REST API for management](wavefront_api.html) and several SDKs for sending metrics.
-* The Wavefront REST API allows you to perform management tasks that you'd perform from the UI, such as creating events.
-You can use Swagger to create an API client or a CLI client from this API.
+The Wavefront REST API enables you to write scripts to perform Wavefront management tasks, such as defining alerts and creating events.
+You can use the REST API to perform any task that is supported by the Wavefront UI.
+The REST API is based on Swagger, so you can generate the API client of your choice (including a CLI client).
-* The [SDKs](wavefront_sdks.html) allow you to send metrics to the Wavefront proxy or directly to the Wavefront service.
-These SDKs are available through different integrations and in GitHub.

 **Note:** You can use our API to [interactively try things out](https://www.wavefront.com/wavefront-rest-api/) from the in-product REST API doc.